 Application programming interface (API) is a term that refers to a set of tools that A software intermediate, or go-between, is a program that allows two programs to connect.
 APIs are used every time you engage on Facebook, buy anything on Amazon, or read the news on your phone, for example.

 Jonathan Aisiki is a Senior Writer at MarketingForCustomers.com.
-He writes B2B articles and creates SaaS marketing content that deliver visible results.
-His goal is to educate and offer readers as much unique value as possible.
+He writes B2B articles and creates SaaS marketing content that delivers visible results.
+He aims to educate and offer readers as much unique value as possible.